laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **choose the operating system** (currently the only possible operating system  is Linux CentOS 7)

-* optionally, you can  assigne a specific name the Desktop
+* optionally, you can  assign a specific name the Desktop

-* optionally, you can extend the disk space (or storage capability of your computer) clicking on **add an external disk**.
+* optionally, you can extend your Desktop's disk space (or storage capability) by clicking on **add an external disk**.
 You can add up to 200 GB.
 The default disk space is 80 GB.
 Note: you can extend the disk space only before launching the Desktop.
 Additional disk space can be required writing at servicedesk@csc.fi (subject: Sensitive data);

 * **select** the preferred computing environment (based on your needs) and click on **Launch Desktop**.
 The operation can take up to **up to 30 minutes**.
 If you try to access the virtual Desktop and see a black screen, come back later.